[24 Kythorn 1372 continued]

 In a mysterious underground complex on the far side of Terrigo Multivar's mirror-portal, the adventurers continue their explorations.
 Dolcetto enlists Daisy's help in manipulating one of the panels in the secret room, and hooks descend from the ceiling to draw up the razor wire trap.
 Dolcetto says she has done as much as she can to render the area safe, and that the party should proceed onward.
 She says that if the party finds any treasure, it should be split evenly.
 Gelkar looks somewhat suspicious at Dolcetto taking the lead.

 The adventurers move to the door that caused Dolcetto's summoned monkey to fall to its death.
 With the pit trap disabled, some trial and error is all it takes to figure out that the four handles of the door have to be rotated in a specific way to open it.
-From the doorway, the adventurers see a room willed with numerous display cases along the back wall.
+From the doorway, the adventurers see a room decorated with numerous display cases along the back wall.
 Intricate shelves and padded pillows hold a variety of equipment that gleam with polish.
 Daisy notices a quartet of wooden animal carvings and dashes forward, only to realize she's rushed into yet another trap!

 The display cases somehow merge into a single monstrous creature, whose flesh seems to be made out of the wood, glass, and fabric of the cases!
 A long tendril uncoils from the creature and wraps itself around Daisy, and she finds herself completely unable to free herself.
 Fargrim charges into help Daisy, and finds himself stuck as well, as the creature's flesh is covered with some type of gluey adhesive.
 Gelkar tries to help out, but his shovel sticks to the creature.
 As Fargrim and Daisy are slowly crushed by the creature's tendrils, Dolcetto summons a monstrous centipede to aid in the fight and covers the area with a shadowy gloom.
 Working together, Daisy and Fargrim smash the creature into the back wall repeatedly to weaken it.
 Gelkar suddenly grows enraged as every muscle in his body seems to bulge, and he frees his shovel with a powerful pull and then slams it into the creature twice until it stops moving!
 Fargrim finishes it off with his greataxe.
 Afterwards, Myst says she thinks the creature was some type of aberration known as a mimic.
 The adventurers quickly divide the numerous items that were thrown off the fake display cases, including several high-quality sets of tools, musical instruments, jewellery, and more.